Stars1233/MiniCPM-V-CookBook/demo/web_demo/WebRTC_Demo/README.md

 This demo implements a **full-duplex real-time video interaction** solution using WebRTC technology.
 It fills a significant gap in the open-source community by providing a **streaming duplex conversation** capability that was previously unavailable.

+> [!IMPORTANT]
+> **GGUF Model Update**: The GGUF model files have been recently updated (including `prompt_cache.gguf` and other components).
+If you downloaded the models before, please re-download the latest version to ensure compatibility.
+Using outdated model files may cause initialization failures or degraded audio quality.

 ## Hardware Requirements

 The full model set (LLM Q4_K_M + Vision/Audio/TTS F16 + Token2Wav) totals **~8.3 GB**, with a runtime GPU memory footprint of approximately **10 GB** (including KV cache and compute buffers).